We no longer offer group classes at the Wilkins community center.

 Click the blue tabs above for details about each level.

 courses are our most advanced courses.
-Students should have at least one
+Students typically have two or more

-year of tango study combined with participation at the milongas.
+years of tango study combined with regular participation at the milongas.

 You do not need to complete the entire 200 level curriculum before you start

-taking 300 level courses.
-However, you should have completed the the corresponding 200 level course.
+taking 300 level courses, but you should have completed the corresponding 200 level course.